 Tutoring is one of the many rewarding ways you can serve your campus community.
 When you work with other students on their writing, you not only demystify the composing process for them but also reduce their anxieties about writing and instill them with greater confidence in their abilities to write clearly and effectively.
 In short, you help your classmates become better writers, not just writers of better papers.
 The benefits of tutoring are not all one-sided.
 Tutoring also sharpens your interpersonal communication and writing skills and encourages you to think more critically about your own composing process as you guide other students through theirs.
 Most tutors are already strong writers when they join the Writing Center staff, but over time they become more purposeful and knowledgeable writers and more adept at explaining their understanding of the writing process to others.
 If you would like to learn more about becoming a Writing Center tutor, please e-mail Dr. Brennan Thomas, the Writing Center Director, at firstname.lastname@example.org or call (814) 471-1111.

-Although we have sufficient staff for Spring 2019, we will be reviewing applications for open tutoring positions for the current spring semester as well as fall 2021.
+We are reviewing applications for open tutoring positions for the current spring semester as well as fall 2021.
 Please contact Dr. Brennan Thomas at email@example.com or call (814) 471-1111 for more information on the application process.
-All applicants must have completed either ENGL 103 (or its equivalent) OR HNRS 101, earning at least a B or higher, and provide samples of writing demonstrating their proficiency in source documentation according to MLA and/or APA style guidelines.
+All applicants must have completed either WRIT 102 (or its equivalent) OR HNRS 101, earning at least a B or higher, and provide samples of writing demonstrating their proficiency in source documentation according to MLA and/or APA style guidelines.